Florida woman charged after giving husband’s guns to police

 Now a Florida lawmaker and gun safety advocates are championing her cause, asking a state attorney on Monday drop the charges, while gun rights advocates want her prosecuted.

-Courtney Irby spent six days in jail on charges of armed burglary and grand theft after she retrieved the assault rifle and handgun from her husband’s apartment and gave them to the Lakeland Police.
+Courtney Irby spent six days in jail on charges of armed burglary and grand theft after she retrieved the guns from her husband’s apartment and gave them to the Lakeland Police.
 Joseph Irby was spending one day in jail at the time, accused of ramming into her car after a June 14 divorce hearing.

-After her husband’s arrest, Courtney Irby petitioned for a temporary injunction for protection, which was granted.
-Federal law prohibits people under a domestic violence restraining order from possessing guns, but it’s up to local law enforcement to enforce it, according to the Giffords Law Center to Prevent Gun Violence.
+The judge had ordered Joseph Irby during the hearing not to use, possess or carry any weapons or ammunition.
 Courtney Irby told police that she believed he wouldn’t turn in his guns himself, so she took action.
-According to her arrest report, she said she entered her husband’s apartment through a locked door without his permission and took the guns to a police station.
+According to her arrest report, she said she entered her husband’s apartment through a locked door without his permission.

 “So you’re telling me you committed an armed burglary?” the officer asked her.